 Finally, what are you currently working on or what new projects are you excited about in the near future?

 My most recent projects involved me stepping out of my comfort zone both in subject matter and technique.
-I embroidered a portrait of Jim Morrison (my first attempt at stitching a man’s face) which is hanging currently in Put The Needle On The Record at The Twilight Gallery, and I did some sexy alien embroideries for a Jedi themed show at The Hive Gallery last month.
+I embroidered a portrait of Jim Morrison (my first attempt at stitching a man’s face) and I did some sexy alien embroideries for a Jedi themed show at The Hive Gallery.

 My future projects are going to be on the back burner for a while since I developed some wrist problems a few months ago which still aren’t fully resolved.
 It’s really hard for me to be stagnant; making art is such an important element of my life.
 I don’t think I’ll ever procrastinate again after all of this time off.
 I’m dying to make more blossoms!
 I can’t wait to add more to that series.
 I would also like to try rendering things other than figures.
 I’ve been saving some of the tissues I use to blot my lipstick recently because I think mimicking those could be a fun embroidery study.
 Overall, it’s hard to say.
 My ideas become more refined as work them out in stitches, so hopefully my wrists will be up and running soon!

 I hope Laughlin’s wrists heal quickly.
 Her celebration of female anatomy is brilliant and beautiful.